NateAlmighty/MinionsOfTheDragon/README.md

 # Add in Future:

-1. More Monster Types
+1. Classes
-2. Classes
+2. Abilities
-3. Abilities
+3. More Shop Options
-4. More Shop Options
+4. Mayor Quests
-5. Mayor Quests
+5. More Monster Types
-6. Endgame
+7. Endgame